arionkoder/llm-based-automations-course/README.md

 ## 📚 About This Course

 Welcome to the **LLM-Based Automations Course**!
-This quick tutorial will guide you through building automations for different types of business challenges using Large Language Models (LLMs) and LangGraph.
+This tutorial will guide you through building automations for different types of business challenges using Large Language Models (LLMs) and LangGraph.

 ### What You'll Learn

 - 🎯 **LangGraph Fundamentals**: Understanding state graphs, nodes, and workflows
-- 🔄 **Agent Architecture**: Building intelligent agents that can reason and act
+- 📊 **State Management**: Handling state transitions in your automations
+- 🌐 **API Integration**: Connecting to external LLM services
 - 🛠️ **Local LLM Integration**: Working with local language models
-- 🌐 **API Integration**: Connecting to external LLM services
-- 📊 **State Management**: Handling state transitions in your automations
 - 🔍 **RAG Systems**: Building Retrieval-Augmented Generation applications with vector databases
+- 🔄 **Agent Architecture**: Building intelligent agents that can reason and act

 ---

 ## 👥 Authors

-* [José Ignacio Orlando, PhD](https://www.linkedin.com/in/jos%C3%A9-ignacio-orlando-560b8040/?originalSubdomain=ar) - Director of R&D at Arionkoder, Associate Researcher at CONICET
+* [José Ignacio Orlando, PhD](https://www.linkedin.com/in/jos%C3%A9-ignacio-orlando-560b8040/?originalSubdomain=ar) - AI R&D Director at Arionkoder, Associate Researcher at CONICET
 * [Damián Calderón](https://www.linkedin.com/in/damiancalderon/) - AI Product Manager at Arionkoder